-ltem in Co mplian ce?
-Comments Yes No N/A Site Ic lentification C1 Entrance/Exit and Gates Two gates along internal haul road installed to prevent unauthorized vehicular access C2 Signage for Site Identification √ Sign at front entrance on Wellington Rd.
-34 C3 Site Boundary Demarcation (e.g. fencing, stakes, blazing) ¥ Indicate how boundaries have been demarcated Farm Fence C4 Prohibit Unauthorized Entry (for permits only) Site P reparation C5 Site Screening \checkmark As per site plans C6 Stripping Image: A start of the start All areas of the pit has been stripped.
+Item In Co mplian ce?
+Comments Yes No N/A Site lo lentification • C1 Entrance/Exit and Gates V Two gates along internal haul road installed to prevent unauthorized vehicular access C2 Signage for Site Identification V Sign at front entrance on Wellington Rd.
+34 C3 Site Boundary Demarcation (e.g. fencing, stakes, blazing) ✓ Indicate how boundaries have been demarcated Farm Fence C4 Prohibit Unauthorized Entry (for permits only) V Site P reparation C5 Site Screening ✓ As per site plans C6 Stripping ✓ All areas of the pit has been stripped.
 No more stripping to occur at this site.
-C7 Topsoil Stockpiles Image: A start of the start As per site plans.
+C 7 Topsoil Stockpiles √ As per site plans.
 To be used for final rehabilitation.
-C8 Overburden Stockpiles As per site plans.
+C8 Overburden Stockpiles V As per site plans.
 To be used for final rehabilitation.
-C9 Tree/Stump Removal \checkmark All trees to be removed as per site plans has been completed and removed from site Орега tional Details - C10 Setbacks \checkmark As per site plans C11 Depth of Extraction V As per site plans.
+C9 Tree/Stump Removal V All trees to be removed as per site plans has been completed and removed from site Opera tional Details C10 Setbacks V As per site plans C11 Depth of Extraction V As per site plans.
 Apart from the small area containing the remaining aggregate deposit, depth of extraction has been reached in all areas.
-C12 Aggregate Stockpiles \checkmark In designated area as per site plans.
-In processing area, C13 Excavation Faces \checkmark As per site plans.
+C12 Aggregate Stockpiles V In designated area as per site plans.
+In processing area, C13 Excavation Faces V As per site plans.
 Excavation occurring underneath where the processing plant was located.
-C14 Processing Equipment (e.g. crushing equipment) Crushing and wash plant equipment has been removed from site.
+C14 Processing Equipment (e.g. crushing equipment) V Crushing and wash plant equipment has been removed from site.
 No more washing occurring at the pit.
-C15 Scrap Storage V Removed as required C16 Fuel Storage V As per site plans.
+C15 Scrap Storage V Removed as required C16 Fuel Storage √ As per site plans.
 Currently no fuel stored on site.
-C17 Hours of Operation \checkmark As per site plans C18 Internal Haul Routes \checkmark As per site plans ltem In Co In Compliance?
-Comments Yes No N/A C19 Dust Suppression Measures ¥ Water trucks dispatched as required C20 Asphalt/Concrete Plants or other Plants \checkmark No plants on site C21 Buildings and other structures (e.g. scalehouse) Scalehouse is only building located on site C22 Importation of Material (e.g. for rehabilitation, blending, or recycling) Indicate any materials that you are importing to the site Clean fill passing Table 1:Agriculture being imported to facilitate rehabilitation in some areas.
+C17 Hours of Operation V As per site plans C18 Internal Haul Routes √ As per site plans